Vintharas/js13k-spaceshooter/README.md

     - [*] shield 3/5
     - [*] weapons 2/5
     - [*] vision 1/5 (reduce range of vision)
-  - reorganize ships systems
+  - [*] reorganize ships systems
-    - there's a little bit of a mambo jambo and circular dependencies there
+    - [*] there's a little bit of a mambo jambo and circular dependencies there
-    - extract ShipsSystems object which enables/disables/makes sure you can perform a task
+    - [*] extract ShipsSystems object which enables/disables/makes sure you can perform a task
-    - extract ShipWeapon to wrap shooting, etc
+    - [*] extract ShipWeapon to wrap shooting, etc
     - extract common functionality in ShipSystems mixin
+    - energy:
+      - control recharge from ShipEnergy based on active systems instead of adding/recharging at different times with makes the energy bar yank back and forth without user interaction
+      - share systems between Ship and ShipEnergy instead of needing to subscribe explicitly
 - complete faction selection process
   - 3 different ships
     - create art for two more ships